KapiWilq/HitErrorMeter/README.md

 |  The width of hit error ticks (in px)   |  number  |      4        |
 |  The width multiplier of hit windows    |  number  |      1        |

+## Roadmap to v1.0
+[ ] Add support for mania converts
+[ ] Add support for gosumemory and StreamCompanion

 ## Support

 If you have any questions or problems with the overlay, ask either here on GitHub, or send me a DM on Discord as long as it's not something related to modifying the overlay files directly (e.g. feature requests are okay).
 I'm in the tosu support server, so you can find me more easily this way!
-(Username: `kapiwilq`; ID: `147791290908672000`)
+(For validating | Username: `kapiwilq`; ID: `147791290908672000`)